The Enemies

 The second verse brings morning and it’s under the revealing light of day where it’s easiest to see the shifting of attitudes which Jennings wants to interrogate.
 With the spreading of tall tales comes a corrupting of people’s thoughts and a worsening in the quality of their characters.
 This transformation is presented in the language of the townspeople and the way they frame the outsiders’ arrival.
 A quick compare-and-contrast between the diction of verses one and two shows how reality bends when fearful speculation runs riot.
 What began as a simple ‘coming’ of people into town or ‘crossing’ of the river is now a swift and dark invasion; their being in the town is labelled an intrusion.
 Dark is a word with layers, suggesting the assumed bad intentions of the outsiders and the ‘dark’ direction of the townspeople’s thoughts both.
 (Might this also be a clue as to the colour of the visitors’ skin?)
 Fears of devastation are wildly exaggerated; as the speaker admits in the last line of verse two, peace is apparent still.
 The word apparent is used with intention: there is no actual evidence of any crime, destruction exists only in the increasingly unhinged imaginations of the townspeople.
 In this context, words such as invasion and intrusion belong to a category of metaphor called dysphemism.
 This technique is used when people want to make things appear worse than may have been true in reality.
 Politicians are particularly accomplished at employing dysphemism (and euphemism) for rhetorical effect and, sadly, the type of cognitive dissonance on display in The Enemies is not unusual.
 Any number of case studies show that rhetoric born of fear is often several steps removed from reality when it comes to the impact of immigrant people on the communities they join.
 In recent UK history, right-wing politicians frequently rouse anti-immigrant sentiments in voters by using exactly this kind of language; ‘invasion’, ‘swarm’, ‘plague’, and so on.

 And once again, it’s hard for the reader to remain entirely innocent as Jennings keeps manipulating us into feeling a little off-balance ourselves.
 For example, the poem is mostly written in iambic pentameter, a very familiar meter for readers of English poetry, with its predictable ‘de-dum, de-dum’ rhythm and five stressed beats to every line.
 That is, until we reach the truncated fifth line of each verse, which is shortened to only three beats (technically, these shorter lines are called trimeters).
 We are thrown off our guard when the familiar rhythm we’ve come to expect doesn’t play out like we thought.
 As well, Jennings crafts her rhyme scheme into a fairly unusual ABABBA pattern, so the last two lines invert the ABAB rhythm, adding to our momentary discombobulation.
 When employing rhyme, Jennings frequently mixes full-rhymes with half-rhymes, which occur when either the vowel or consonant component of rhyming words are the same, but not both.
 Take/spoke, filled/told/field, intrusion/devastation, friends/hands, and case/house are all combinations which create an uncomfortable tension, as if things are not quite right between the words, just as things are not quite right in the minds of the city folk.
 Lastly, Jennings subverts on the macro level as well.
-She writes her poem using elements of a Petrarchan sonnet, a form in which the first section is written in six lines (tercet) and the second section has eight lines (octave).
-It’s just there’s a whole extra section to contend with here, two tercets where there should be only one!
+She writes her poem using elements of a Petrarchan sonnet, a form in which the first section is written in six lines (sestet) and the second section has eight lines (octave).
+It’s just there’s a whole extra section to contend with here, two sestets where there should be only one!
 All these formal elements combine to help feelings of paranoia creep off the page and into the mind of the reader – like it or not.
 Through involving us emotionally, even in a very limited way, Jennings conveys the subtle idea that this kind of reaction may be more common than we might like to admit.
 After all, if we feel a touch of distrust at such a distance from the action, what might we feel should this be happening in our own homes and we were more closely involved?
 Perhaps this poem chimes with your experiences at school, work, or elsewhere.
-Have you ever been a member of a group that feels comfortable and balanced, only to feel disrupted by the arrival of a new member?
+Have you ever been a member of a balanced group, only to feel disrupted by the arrival of a new member?
 Whether or not the person was good or bad, whether they brought positive vibes or were a negative influence, the equilibrium is disrupted, and the past dynamic can’t be recaptured once it’s gone.
 You may even have been that new member, joining a team or class at the midpoint of a term or season, and finding it hard to fit in despite your best efforts.
 Fear of losing the intimacy of an established community, or of knowing who your neighbours are and that they think in similar ideological terms to you, may cause pre-emptive resentment that is amplified in the cold war context of this poem.

 Paranoia corrupts the townspeople, stripping them of their humanity and empathy.
 Old friends begin to doubt one another; interactions are brisk and mechanical as people simply go through the motions of civility.